nitishdayal/notes/secrets_of_the_javascript_ninja_second_edition/part_2/CHAPTER_04.md

 3. What would happen if a constructor function explicitly returned an object?

-    - The object would no longer maintain reference to the constructor function.
+    - The constructor's newly created object is discarded and the explicitly returned object is the value of the `new` expression.

 ----------